Double-ended queue: Terminology

-The term deque (/dɛk/ DEK) is used as an acronym and in analogy to a deck of cards with which the structure shares some properties and the pronunciation.
+The term deque (/dɛk/ DEK) is used as an abbreviation of Double-Ended QUEue.
 Dequeue is sometimes used but can be confusing as the term is also used for the operation of removing an element of the deque.
 A deque may also be called a head-tail linked list, though properly this refers to a specific implementation.

-An input-restricted deque is often called a steque (for stack-ended queue).
+An output-restricted deque may be designated as steque (for stack-ended queue).

 There is no standard vocabulary associated with deques.
 The terms enqueue and dequeue, borrowed from the queue structure, generally denote the basic operations on a deque, on either end.
 But papers and actual implementations often use different names.

 The names of the operations vary depending on the context, the author, the implementation or the programming language: